joeytwiddle/cheatsheets/JOEYS_MACBOOK_SETUP.md

 To avoid accidentally triggering <kbd>Escape</kbd> after pressing and releasing <kbd>Control</kbd>:
 - Switch to the "Parameters" sub-tab and change `to_if_alone_timeout_milliseconds` from 1000 to 200

 Your Fn and Control keys may be swapped, compared to PC keyboards.
-If you haven't done it already, you can swap them back, using:
+If you haven't done it already, you can swap them back, using the following:

+(Note: If you use Karabiner Elements, it might be better to do the swapping there, rather than here.)

 - Keyboard > Keyboard Shortcuts > Modifier Keys > Swap Control and Globe